The Economist – David Starkie

 Policy & Regulation

-Independent research and commentary on transport economics, aviation markets and infrastructure policy.
+Independent writing and commentary on transport economics, aviation markets and infrastructure policy.

-This site brings together published work, articles and ongoing analysis of regulation, competition and public decision-making
+This site brings together books, essays and ongoing analysis exploring regulation, competition and public decision-making.

 Regulation & Competition